Are you ready to read perhaps the most detailed guide to 5 days in Sydney, Australia? If the answer is yes then read on!

-- Head further into the Inner West – hit up the Marrickville Farmers Market and have some of the best Vietnamese food in Sydney, soak up the brunch culture, and hit the shops.
+- Head further into the Inner West – hit up the Marrickville Farmers Market and have some of the best Vietnamese food in Sydney, soak up the brunch culture – my favorite brunch spot is Corelli’s in Newtown, and hit the shops.

 - There are loads of interesting museums in Sydney and if you have the time and inclination – you should definitely squeeze in a visit to at least one.
 The excellent Powerhouse Museum Sydney is the obvious choice, but I also love the Australian National Maritime Museum, the Australian Museum Sydney, the Museum of Sydney, and the Hyde Park Barracks Museum.
-If you’re an art lover – don’t miss the Museum of Contemporary Art.
+If you’re an art lover – don’t miss the Museum of Contemporary Art and the Art Gallery of NSW.
 Sydney weather can be unpredictable so visiting museums are a great wet weather alternative.

 - This itinerary doesn’t even touch on the Eastern Harbour Beaches of Sydney and they are definitely worth a visit.
 Check out lovely Rose Bay, quiet Milk Beach and beautiful Shark Beach.